TIBCOSoftware/snappydata/docs/quickstart/getting_started_with_docker_image.md

 !!!Note
 	If you do not provide any argument to the Dockerfile, the latest version of the SnappyData OSS release is downloaded and a Docker image for the same is built.

-For example :
+For example:

+The following command builds an image with tag `latest`:

 ```
 $ docker build -t myrepo/snappydata .
 ```

-This builds an image with `latest` tag.
+The following command builds an image with tag `1.1.1 `:

 ```
 $ docker build -t myrepo/snappydata:1.1.1 .
 ```

-This image will have a tag `1.1.1 ` .

 <a id="builddockerurl"></a>
 ### Building Image from a URL Directing to SnappyData Binaries